Download Belgium Guide

 Sick Days

 In case of illness or a personal accident, the employee continues to receive their regular salary for thirty days of which the employer pays.
-After 30 days, should the sick leave continue, the Health Insurance Fund will take over the payments.
-All sick leave must be certified by a medical professional.
+After 30 days, the Health Insurance Fund will pay for further leave at 60% salary.
+All sick leave must be certified by a medical professional and a sickness certificate issued.

 Maternity Leave